ICPU_RUN_KF

 #endif

-2. Verify the running on the CPU.
+2. Perform runtime verification on the CPU.
 To implement the runtime verification of the operator kernel function on the CPU, perform the following steps.

 Figure 1 Runtime verification on the CPU